Compassionate Love: Displaying Compassion for Those Who Struggle with Mental Illness (c)2016 Nancy Virden

 This was major depression.

-Your friend’s demands and sorrow have a tight hold on your schedule and guilt-levels.
-You are scared too, because it is impossible to know for sure if everything will be alright.
+Your friend’s needs might have a tight hold on your schedule and guilt-levels.
+You are also scared because it is impossible to know for sure if everything will be alright.

-(1) Gain Insight
+Gain Insight and Set Boundaries

--Give yourself permission to have your own legitimate needs and to get them met.
+5) Give yourself permission to have your own legitimate needs and to get them met.
 This is crucial because you matter too, and your friendship may be threatened if you ignore taking care of yourself.
 Lack of self-care can lead to burn-out and resentment.

 Don’t forget that by taking care of yourself you are making a healthy and helpful decision.

 Compassionate love learns boundaries.

 Comments are always welcome (see tab below).
-NOTE: I am not a doctor or mental health professional.
+NOTE: I am not a doctor or a mental health professional.
 I speak only from personal experiences with and observations of mental illness.
 In no way is this website intended to substitute for professional mental health care.